 Located just 4 miles south of the Yosemite’s southern entrance (by Mariposa Grove and Wawona) is the Yosemite Mountain Sugar Pine Railroad.
 The railroad runs one hour rides with steam engines through the adjacent Sierra National Forest.
 It’s closed in the winter months, so check your travel dates with their schedule before you go.
 For more details and tips, be sure to check out this guide to visiting Yosemite Mountain Sugar Pine Railroad.
 (Also, if you plan to visit while on a trip to the park, don’t miss my complete guide to Yosemite National Park with kids).

 Railtown 1897 State Historic Park (Jackson)

-Travelers taking the northern routes into Yosemite National Park Ride may find a stop at Railtown 1897 Historic State Park an easy detour.
-Operated in partnership between the California State Parks and the California State Railroad Museum, this park runs both historic steam and diesel locomotives through the heart of California Gold Country in Tuolomne County.
+Travelers taking the northern routes into Yosemite National Park may find a stop at Railtown 1897 Historic State Park an easy detour.
+Operated in partnership between the California State Parks and the California State Railroad Museum, this park runs both historic steam and diesel locomotives through the heart of California Gold Country in Tuolumne County.
 The park has a working roundhouse and a number of historic trains on display outdoors to view and explore.

 Napa Valley Wine Train (Napa)

 This historic rail lines runs through a large swath of Napa wine country, from the town of Napa to St. Helena, passing several dozen famous wineries along the way.
 More than just a train ride, the Napa Valley Wine Train offers a wide variety of excursions that include meals, tastings, and stops at wineries along the way.
 Trips can be as long as a full day (6 hours) or just a few hours, depending on what itinerary you book.